Ryuji-Hazama/AI_RSP_Game/RSP_AI_Project.md

   - I used the state biases as a soft value.
     - Use soft values to reconsider the final results.
     - Use soft values to update (normalize) the current weight patterns.
-  - Set weight limits (upper and lower) to regurate the weight values.
+  - Set weight limits (upper and lower) to regulate the weight values.

 - **Result: *AI became flexible***
   - As a result, the model has become more flexible.